systemslab/popper-paper/paper/paper.md

     size = "16gb"
 }
 ```

-Besides including options related to infrastructure, the `vars.yml`
-also makes other experiment variables available to the re-executioner.
-Parameters such as the workloads executed, number of nodes in the
-GassyFS cluster and GASNet/FUSE configuration can be modified in order
-to observe the effect these have on the performance of the system.

 Although GassyFS is simple in design, it is relatively complex to
 setup.
 The combinatorial space of possible ways in which the system